Avalanche: The Salerno Landings: Reception

+In Issue 11 of Perfidious Albion, Charles Vasey was impressed by the game, writing, "In few WWII games have I spent time considering the emplacement of my flak, the wisest use of my engineers to destroy a road as I retreat, desperately searching for infantry to attack with the tanks, yet all of these are required to win this game."
+Vasey concluded, "A real must for all WWII buffs, and very enjoyable for those of us who are just interested.
+It does take a long time but it is worth it."

 In Issue 55 of the UK magazine Games & Puzzles (December 1976), Nick Palmer called the movement system "simple and ingenious", but called the stacking rule "realistic but tiresome", since it necessitated "careful examination of each stack to make sure that a stray company from another battalion has not sneaked in."
 Given the game's complexity and the large number of counters, Palmer agreed that "It sounds like a recipe for trench warfare, but in fact tension is constantly maintained."
 He thought the game was slightly unbalanced in favor of the Allies, "but the game is so rich in strategic and tactical alternatives that it is impossible to explore every avenue for each side."
 Palmer concluded, "Anyone buying this game will have a real challenge to his skill which will last him years — but unless you can keep it set up over a long period, you will rarely finish a game."
 In his book The Comprehensive Guide to Board Wargaming, Palmer called this game "highly sophisticated in land combat, with one of the most advanced simulations of special unit functions appearing in any game yet published."
 Although he admired the "Numerous special-function units, attractive board, clear rules, interesting choice of strategies for both sides," he warned that games were "very long (up to 50 hours or so)."
 He concluded that the game was "Marvellous for lovers of complex, realistic games, but frightful for a beginner."
 In his 1980 sequel, The Best of Board Wargaming, Palmer added "The game does suffer from some minor historical errors [...] but these do not affect play."